hegdeprajwal/perf-model/README.md

 ```

 ### 2. Clone the Repository
-This repository includes submodules (Bine-Brake, Darch, Microbenchmark), which need to be initialized and updated.
+This repository includes submodules (gem5 from Bine Brank, gem5 from Darch and Microbenchmark), which need to be initialized and updated.
 Navigate to the repository root directory and run:
 ```bash
 cd perf-model
 git submodule update --init --recursive